 As the old adage says “slow and steady wins the race”.
 Also, as we’ll see in a moment, it is equally important that we section off almost to the point of “quarantine” our Short Term, Medium Term, and Long Term savings into separate accounts with separate strategies.

 In addition to slowly and steadily accumulating savings on a regular basis, we must put those savings to work for us.
+With your Japanese bank accounting yielding 0.01% p.a in interest on deposits, you are going to have to start building for yourself if you wish to become wealthy.
 Once invested, the savings grow, and then the growth itself continues to produce returns… and so on and so forth.

 As the famed George Soros said, “If investing is entertaining, if you’re having fun, you’re probably not making any money.
 Good investing is boring”.

 As mentioned above, the main strength here is the time we have to accumulate this million.
 The below graph illustrates precisely this point.
 It also serves to illustrate exactly why our older friends and relatives are always trying to impart on us the wisdom to start saving as early as possible…

 As we can see here, committing to savings at age 25 requires only half as much each month as putting it off until age 35.
 Accumulating wealth is easier for the young.
 For everybody else, well, it might cost you a little more…